 Network automation has emerged as a crucial solution to address many challenges, including allowing network engineers to streamline their workflows, reduce errors, and improve operational efficiency.

-Those who have started automation in their network infrastructure benefited by reducing efforts and time and allowing them to focus on strategic planning, optimization, and innovative projects.
+Including network automation in your infrastructure will be beneficial as it reduces efforts and time, allowing you to focus on strategic planning, optimization, and innovative projects.
 The key objective of network automation is to enhance network agility, improve reliability, and adapt quickly to changing business needs.

 Network automation offers a myriad of benefits that positively impact network engineers and the organizations they serve: